 Valuation Multiples for an eCommerce Business

 The eCommerce industry, also known as electronic or internet commerce, consists of businesses engaged in retailing goods or services using the Internet.
 In the United States, there are nearly 273,000 eCommerce businesses.
 These businesses generate over $546 billion in revenue.
 This industry has been growing at nearly 14% over the last five years – an outstanding rate.
 The growth outlook for this industry continues to remain high.
 With so much growth, now may be a good time to sell an eCommerce business or buy an eCommerce business.
+A business appraiser uses valuation multiples for an eCommerce business when performing a business valuation to buy, grow, or sell an eCommerce business.

 If you are selling an eCommerce business, obtaining a business valuation can help you maximize the value and aid in negotiations with potential buyers.
 If you are considering buying an eCommerce business, a business valuation can help you feel confident in the purchase price.
 Many individuals wonder how a valuation expert determines the fair market value of an eCommerce business.
 One of the ways, a valuation expert values an eCommerce business is by using valuation multiples.